Explore postgraduate training pathways in regional Queensland.

 For detailed information in relation to training and assessment requirements, please contact RACS.

 Orthopaedic surgery trainees are selected directly into the sub-specialty and progress through the SET (Surgical Education and Training) program, an integrated program designed to provide clinical and operative experience to enable trainees to use surgical, medical, physical and rehabilitative methods in the care of the musculoskeletal system.
 The main components of SET training are placements in hospital posts, short courses (skills and specialty-specific), research and assessments.
-Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of RACS.
+Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of Royal Australasian College of Surgeons (FRACS).

 Explore postgraduate training pathways in regional Queensland.